We have been using the Creative Learning Journey (http://www.creativelearningjourney.co.uk/) approach to teaching and learning for several years.

 The structure of the CLJ is simple.

-- We then group National Curriculum subjects together under the different headings of the early years foundation stage curriculum (which are Communication and Language; Literacy; Mathematics and Computing; Understanding of the world; Personal Social and Emotional Development; Physical Development; and Expressive Arts and Design).
+- We group National Curriculum subjects together under the different headings of the early years foundation stage curriculum (which are Communication and Language; Literacy; Mathematics and Computing; Understanding of the world; Personal Social and Emotional Development; Physical Development; and Expressive Arts and Design).
 For example the subjects contained within Understanding of the world are Geopraphy, History and Science.
 Children learn best when we can link their experiences and give them a meaningful context.

 - There will be some aspects of statutory National Curriculum requirements that do not necessarily fit with the chosen theme.
 Where this is the case these requirements will be taught discretely alongside the CLJ theme.